saeedseyfi/theweather/README.md

-# The Weather
+# How's the Weather for Vacation?
-Helps to find the best days to take vacation based on weather ;)
+This script helps to find the best days in next two weeks to take vacation based on weather.

 ## Setup
 Prerequisites: git & [deno](https://deno.land/)